Signs of Stroke

 Two common methods are used to repair an aneurysm:

 During endovascular repair of an aneurysm:

 Most people who survive a stroke will have some type of disability.
 But many people are able to make significant improvements through rehabilitation.
 According to the National Stroke Association:

 For the best chance of improvement and regaining abilities, it is important that rehabilitation starts as soon as possible after a stroke.
-Rehabilitation therapy is started in the hospital as soon as a patient's condition has stabilized.
+Rehabilitation therapy is started in the hospital as soon as a person's condition has stabilized.
 Initial range of motion exercises involve a nurse or physical therapist moving a patient's affected limb (passive exercise) and having the patient practice moving the limb (active exercise).
-Patients are encouraged to gradually sit, stand, and walk, and then perform tasks of daily living (such as bathing, dressing, and using the toilet).
+People are encouraged to gradually sit, stand, and walk, and then perform tasks of daily living (such as bathing, dressing, and using the toilet).

 Effects of Stroke

 A stroke can cause various disabilities.
 The type of disability depends on which part of the brain was damaged.
 According to the U.S. National Institutes of Health, the five main types of stroke disabilities are: